 I usually get a cheese board and a glass of wine and go for a picnic on the lawn across from the Botanical Building where alcohol is allowed.
 There are other seating choices too.
 The outside seating is a beautiful patio with views of the surrounding Sculpture Courtyard; they offer comfortable indoor seating too.
 But if you’re like me, some good food and a nice beverage makes for a good picnic on one of the many lawns in the vicinity.
 Perfect place to enjoy a lunch or snack.

 There is a central hub so to speak where four different walking and hiking trails begin at the south end of Balboa Park.
 The kiosk is on Park Blvd at the intersection with Presidents Way; not so far from Panama 66.
-Miles I have walked each of these paths and there’s something available for every level of walker or hiker.
+I have walked miles on each of these paths and there’s something available for every level of walker or hiker.
 Also some of the paths are paved or use portions of a road so wheelchairs and strollers are accessible.

 There is a kiosk with a big map and explanation of each trail.
 Most definitely check out the map before you embark on your adventure.
 Not only does the map show color coded trails to keep you on the right track, it also shows highlights along the way so you can choose your own adventure so to speak.